Safest Places to Visit in Mexico

 Safety landscape

 According to reports from the Government of Mexico, property crimes are much more common in Calakmul and other parts of Campeche than violent crimes.
-Property damage made up 16.7% of all complaints submitted in August 2023.
-Theft accounted for another 9.52% of complaints.
+There was only 1 complaint about property damage submitted in September 2024.

 If you decide to add Calakmul to your itinerary, follow these travel tips to enhance your family's safety: